-Square Enix graciously invited us to their HQ in Tokyo as part of a media tour to try out the upcoming Final Fantasy XVI (FFXVI), here we also got a chance to interview the legendary Naoki Yoshida, or as he’s more well-known Yoshi-P to learn more about the switch to action combat and the games focus on the Eikon Ifrit.
+Square Enix invited us to their HQ in Tokyo as part of a media tour to try out the upcoming Final Fantasy XVI (FFXVI), and here we also got a chance to interview the legendary Naoki Yoshida, or as he’s more well-known Yoshi-P to learn more about the switch to action combat and the games focus on the Eikon Ifrit.

 In the HQ we got a look at various upcoming Final Fantasy XVI merchandise including the new collector’s edition and were able to play an all-new preview of the game allowing us to experience the full fight between Ifrit and Garuda, two of the many Eikons (summons) that give great power to various individuals in XVI’s world.
 After this, a press interview was held with Naoki Yoshida to tell us more about what they expected.